iamRuqia/iamRuqia/README.md

 Web Developer and Designer
 --------------------------

-* 🌍  I'm based in Tehran
+* 🌍  I'm based in Tehran,Iran
 * ✉️  You can contact me at [ruqiaenayat@gmail.com](mailto:ruqiaenayat@gmail.com)
 * 🚀  I'm currently working on [an app in banking services](http://fimShare.com)